Fast algorithms for Vizing's theorem on bounded degree graphs: Informal Overview

 Algorithm~\ref{inf:simple_seq} is very similar to the randomized edge-coloring algorithm considered by Sinnamon in \cite{Sinnamon}.
 Since the number of uncolored edges decreases by $1$ with each iteration of the \textsf{while} loop, the expected running time of this algorithm is bounded by

 (Here we use that $1 + 1/2 + 1/3 + \cdots + 1/m \approx \log m$ and $m \leq \Delta n/2$.)
-Using a version of Azuma's inequality due to Kuszmaul and Qi \cite{azuma}, we are able to prove a concentration result showing that this algorithm will in fact take at most $\poly(\Delta) n \log n$ time with probability at least $1 - 1/\poly(n)$.
+At this point, we remark that by standard arguments using Markov's inequality, repeating Algorithm~\ref{inf:simple_seq} independently $O(\log n)$ times yields an algorithm that succeeds in time at most $\poly(\Delta) n \log^2 n$ with probability at least $1 - 1/\poly(n)$.
+In fact, using a version of Azuma's inequality for supermartingales due to Kuszmaul and Qi \cite{azuma}, we are able to show that the running time of Algorithm~\ref{inf:simple_seq} itself is already bounded by $\poly(\Delta) n \log n$ with high probability, so the extra $\log n$ factor is not needed.
 This is, roughly, our proof of Theorem~\ref{theo:nlogn}; the details are given in \S\ref{sec:nlogn}.